johnnovak/johnnovak.site/blog/_posts/2016-11-13-a-minimalist-openbox-desktop-for-vim-freaks.md

 defining our Openbox shortcuts.
-I happened to come up with this bright idea of switching between desktops 1 to 4 with <kbd>R Alt</kbd>+<kbd>J</kbd><kbd>K</kbd><kbd>L</kbd><kbd>;</kbd> and to send the current window to another desktop with <kbd>L Alt</kbd>+<kbd>R Alt</kbd>+<kbd>J</kbd><kbd>K</kbd><kbd>L</kbd><kbd>;</kbd>.
-Try them out, they're really comfortable and quick to use from the home row if you pressed the <kbd>Alt</kbd> buttons with your thumbs!
+I happened to come up with this bright idea of switching between desktops 1 to 4 with <kbd>R Alt</kbd>+<kbd>J</kbd><kbd>K</kbd><kbd>L</kbd><kbd>;</kbd> and to send the current window to another desktop with <kbd>L Alt</kbd>+<kbd>J</kbd><kbd>K</kbd><kbd>L</kbd><kbd>;</kbd>.
+Try them out, they're really comfortable and quick to use from the home row!

 This is how our `~/.Xmodmap` file will look like.
 First, we'll need to map the keycode of <kbd>L Alt</kbd> to `Alt_L` and <kbd>R Alt</kbd> to  `Hyper_R`.